SCTCoding/Useful-Stuff/README.md

 ## Dump Executables.applescript
 This is a script I have been using for disassembly.
 The basic idea is given a complex application with multiple parts copy the executables to a folder, and then dump their otool depencency list and nm function list.
 The idea is you can then grep the file for interesting stuff and target your disassembly to the optimal executables.

+## BlindGrab.sh
+This is a copy script to grab ephemeral files and directories that are difficult to catch on the file system.
+It is a brute force try as fast as possible design.